Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 * Use bulleted lists for lists.
 * Use numbered lists for ordered sequences (procedures, tasks and so on).

+Note the following points:

+* The list has a piece of text introducing the list followed by a colon.
+* Each item in the list is terminated by a full-stop (period).
+* If each item in the list is a single word a terminating period is not required.

 ## Codeblocks

 When inserting codeblocks for example code in the text: